Legal education in the United States: Court clerkships

 On the basis of these credentials, as well as favorable faculty recommendations and other connections, some students become law clerks with judges after graduation, signing on for one or two-year clerkships.
 Clerkships may be with state or federal judges.
 There is a generally recognized hierarchy with regard to clerkships (federal clerkships are considered more prestigious than state court clerkships, and appellate court clerkships are considered more prestigious than trial court clerkships, with United States Supreme Court clerkships considered the most prestigious).

-The benefit to the lawyer from clerkships is experience working for a judge.
+Lawyers benefit from clerkships by gaining experience working for a judge.
 Often, clerks engage in significant legal research and writing for the judge, writing memos to assist a judge in coming to a legal conclusion in some cases, and writing drafts of opinions based on the judge's decisions.
-Appellate court clerkships, although generally more prestigious, do not necessarily give one a great deal of practical experience in the day-to-day life of a lawyer in private practice.
-The average litigator might get much more out of a clerkship at the trial court level, where they will be learning about motions practices, dealing with lawyers, and generally learning how a trial court works on the inside.
-What a lawyer might lose in prestige they might gain in experience.
+Appellate court clerkships, although generally more prestigious, do not necessarily offer a great deal of practical experience in the day-to-day life of a lawyer in private practice.
+The average litigator might gain more relevant experience out of a clerkship at the trial court level, where they will be learning about motions practices, dealing with lawyers, and generally learning how a trial court works on the inside.

 By and large, though, clerkships provide other valuable assets to a new lawyer.
-Judges often become mentors to their clerks, providing the attorney with an experienced individual to whom they can go for advice.
-Fellow clerks can also become lifelong friends and/or professional connections.
-Those contemplating academia do well to obtain an appellate court clerkship at the federal level, since those clerkships provide a great opportunity to think at a very high level about the law.
+Judges often become mentors to their clerks, providing the attorney with someone whom they can go for advice.
+Fellow clerks can also become professional connections.

-Hierarchies aside, clerkships are great experiences for the new lawyers, and law schools encourage graduates to engage in a clerkship to broaden their professional experiences.
+Hierarchies aside, clerkships are considered to be a knowledgeable experience for the new lawyers, and law schools encourage graduates to engage in a clerkship to broaden their professional experiences.

 United States Supreme Court clerkships

-Some law school graduates are able to clerk for one of the Justices on the Supreme Court.
-Each Justice takes 4 clerks per year.
-Almost without exception, these clerks are graduates of elite law schools (with Harvard, Yale, and the University of Chicago being the most highly represented schools) who have already clerked for at least one year with highly selective federal circuit court judges (such as Judges Merrick Garland, Alex Kozinski, Harvie Wilkinson, David Tatel, Richard Posner).
-It is perhaps the most highly selective and prestigious position a recently graduated lawyer can have, and Supreme Court clerks are often highly sought after by law firms, the government, and law schools.
-The vast majority of Supreme Court clerks either become academics at elite law schools, enter private practice as appellate attorneys, or take highly selective government positions.
+Each justice on the Supreme Court will typically hire 4 clerks per year.
+Almost without exception, these clerks are graduates of elite law schools (with Harvard, Yale, and the University of Chicago being the most highly represented schools) who have already clerked for at least one year with highly selective federal circuit court judges.